jjvanzon/JJs-Reference-Architecture/api.md

 So each time you enter a level, the `HtmlHelper` is called again and the code wrapped in a `using` block.
 There can be as many collections as needed, and as much nesting as you like.
 The nesting can even be spread around multiple partial [views](patterns.md#views).

-Input fields in a nested structure would look as follows:
+Input fields in a nested structure can look as follows:

 ```cs
 Html.TextBoxFor(x => x.MyProperty)